Vibrant Catherine Wheel Afghan

-- CH 1, SC in stitch 2nd from hook, SC in next. *SKIP 2 stitches, 7 DC into the next stitch.
-SKIP 2 Stitches, 1 SC into the next three stitches, Repeat from *.
-Very End of line will finish with only 2 SC’s in a row and not three.
+- CH 1, SC in stitch 2nd from hook, SC in next. *, SKIP 2 stitches, 7 DC into the next stitch.
+SKIP 2 Stitches, 1 SC into the next three stitches, repeat from *.
+Very End of the line will finish with only 2 SC's in a row and not three.
 Turn.

 - If desired, this is where you would change your colour to ensure the circles stay the same colours if desired.
 If pulling off the same effect you see in my pictures, don't worry about it and carry on.